MichaelSasser/i3blocks_cpu/README.md

 cargo build --release
 ```

-You clould also use cargo to test the project.
+You could also use cargo to test the project.

 ```
 cargo run